Sunrise (Australian TV program): News and traffic reports

 Local news updates, following the national news updates at 6am, 7am, and 8am were launched on 28 May 2007, offering viewers in Sydney, Melbourne, Brisbane, Adelaide, Hobart, and Perth news specific to their city.
 Prior to this, local weather and capital city traffic updates had already been inserted into the program.
 These were removed in June 2008, following the commencement of Seven Early News, due to logistical reasons.

 Traffic reports are shown at four regular intervals during the show, presented from a helicopter or a traffic management centre.
 Traffic reports air in the metropolitan markets of Melbourne, Sydney, Brisbane, Adelaide, and Perth.
 They are produced and presented by traffic reporters from the Australian Traffic Network.

 Local bulletins

 Since May 2015, and between October 2021 and April 2022 respectively, Western Australia and Queensland have both received localised news updates, addressing the time differences between the states and the Australian eastern seaboard, especially during daylight saving when the two states are three hours and one hour, respectively, behind New South Wales, the Australian Capital Territory, Victoria and Tasmania.
-Both markets include news items from local reporters as well as statewide weather updates in place of the national sport and weather updates presented by Mark Beretta and Sam Mac, respectively.
+Both markets include news items from local reporters as well as statewide weather updates in place of the national sport and weather updates presented by Katie Brown and Sam Mac, respectively.